OpenSyd/syd_cpp/test/readme.md

 Test2
-- idem test1 but linked with StandardDatabase
+- idem test1 but linked with StandardDatabase (no plugin)

 Test3